ros-industrial/reach/moveit_reach_plugins/README.md

 - **`jacobian_row_subset`** (optional)
   - The indices of the rows of the Jacobian to use when evaluating the manipulability.
 The row indices should be on [0, 6) and correspond to the output space [x, y, z, rx, ry, rz]
   - Ex. `jacobian_row_subset: [0, 1, 2]  # position manipulability only`

+### Manipulability Scaled

+This plugin uses MoveIt! to calculate the manipulability of a robot pose divided by the characteristic length of the motion group.
+The characteristic length is computed by walking from the base link to the tip link of the motion group and summing the distances between adjacent links.
+Higher scaled manipulability results in a higher pose score.
+Range: [0, inf)

+Parameters:

+- **`planning_group`**
+  - The name of the planning group with which to evaluate the manipulability of a given robot pose
+- **`jacobian_row_subset`** (optional)
+  - The indices of the rows of the Jacobian to use when evaluating the manipulability.
+The row indices should be on [0, 6) and correspond to the output space [x, y, z, rx, ry, rz]
+  - Ex. `jacobian_row_subset: [0, 1, 2]  # position manipulability only`
+- **`excluded_links`** (optional)
+  - The names of links contained in the motion group that should not contribute to the characteristic length

 ### Manipulability Ratio